bustle/mobiledoc-kit/MOBILEDOC.md

 The index in `openMarkupsIndex` specifies which markups should be opened at the start of the `value` text.
 As these tags are opened, then create a stack of opened markups.
-The `numberOfClosedMarkups` says how many markups should be closed at the end of a `value`.
+The `numberOfClosedMarkups` says how many of those opened markup tags should be closed at the end of a `value`.

-In addition to markups, markup sections may contain [ATOMS](ATOMS.md).
+In addition to markers, markup sections may contain [ATOMS](ATOMS.md).
 Atoms in a markup section have a `textTypeIdentifier` of 1 and contain an `atomTypeIndex`.
-They also contain the same `openMarkupsIndex` and `numberOfClosedMarkups` values that other markups have, so that markup can flow across them.
+They also contain the same `openMarkupsIndex` and `numberOfClosedMarkups` values that other markers have, so that markup can flow across them.

 If an atom is present in Mobiledoc but no atom implementation is registered, the text value of the atom will be rendered as plain text as a fallback.